Niharika-2003/tttassignment/README.md

 ## Hosting

 This project is also hosted on netlify.
-You can view it live here <[your-link-to-the-hosted-project](https://niharika-ttt-assignment.netlify.app/)>
+You can view it live <[here](https://niharika-ttt-assignment.netlify.app/)>

 ## React Histogram Component